Edward VII: Early life and education

-Edward was born at 10:48 a.m. on 9 November 1841 in Buckingham Palace.
+Edward was born at 10:48 am on 9 November 1841 at Buckingham Palace.
 He was the eldest son and second child of Queen Victoria and her husband, Prince Albert of Saxe-Coburg and Gotha.
 He was christened Albert Edward at St George's Chapel, Windsor Castle, on 25 January 1842.
 He was named Albert after his father and Edward after his maternal grandfather, Prince Edward, Duke of Kent and Strathearn.
 He was known as Bertie to the royal family throughout his life.

-As the eldest son of the British sovereign, he was automatically Duke of Cornwall and Duke of Rothesay at birth.
+As the eldest son of the British sovereign, Edward was automatically Duke of Cornwall and Duke of Rothesay at birth.
 As a son of Prince Albert, he also held the titles of Prince of Saxe-Coburg and Gotha and Duke of Saxony.
 He was created Prince of Wales and Earl of Chester on 8 December 1841, Earl of Dublin on 17 January 1850, a Knight of the Garter on 9 November 1858, and a Knight of the Thistle on 24 May 1867.
-In 1863, he renounced his succession rights to the Duchy of Saxe-Coburg and Gotha in favour of his younger brother Prince Alfred.
+In 1863, he renounced his succession rights to the Duchy of Saxe-Coburg and Gotha in favour of his younger brother Alfred.

 The Queen and Prince Albert were determined that their eldest son should have an education that would prepare him to be a model constitutional monarch.
 At age seven, Edward embarked on a rigorous educational programme devised by Albert, and supervised by several tutors.
 Unlike his elder sister Victoria, he did not excel in his studies.
 He tried to meet the expectations of his parents, but to no avail.
 Although Edward was not a diligent student—his true talents were those of charm, sociability and tact—Benjamin Disraeli described him as informed, intelligent and of sweet manner.
-After the completion of his secondary-level studies, his tutor was replaced by a personal governor, Robert Bruce.
+After the completion of his secondary-level studies, his tutor Frederick Waymouth Gibbs was replaced by Robert Bruce as his personal governor.

 After an educational trip to Rome, undertaken in the first few months of 1859, Edward spent the summer of that year studying at the University of Edinburgh under, among others, the chemist Lyon Playfair.
 In October, he matriculated as an undergraduate at Christ Church, Oxford.
 Now released from the educational strictures imposed by his parents, he enjoyed studying for the first time and performed satisfactorily in examinations.
 In 1861, he transferred to Trinity College, Cambridge, where he was tutored in history by Charles Kingsley, Regius Professor of Modern History.
 Kingsley's efforts brought forth the best academic performances of Edward's life, and Edward actually looked forward to his lectures.